MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/asset-management/Warranty/warranty-agreement.md

 8. Insert an interval in the **Interval** field.
 This number defines how many periods the warranty should be valid for.

 9. In the **Percent** field, insert the coverage percentage for the warranty line.
-The percentage indicates how much is covered by your company.
+The percentage indicates how much is covered by your company....

 ![Figure 1](media/01-warranty.png)